 Are Electric Boilers Expensive to Run?

-The running costs of an electric boiler are the one thing most people are unsure of.
-And it can be very difficult to find accurate information.
+Electric boiler running costs are difficult to pin down.
 A lot of regular boiler manufacturers like to highlight the increased cost of electricity or a fuel supply like gas or oil.
 Meanwhile, electric boiler manufacturers will point to the fact that their boilers consume less power overall which offsets this cost.

 The main difference between an electric boiler and one powered by oil or gas is the fuel.
-Gas boilers require a mains gas supply, while a home with an oil-powered boiler will need an oil tank somewhere in the garden and regular deliveries of oil.
+Gas boilers require a mains gas supply, while a home with an oil-powered boiler will need an oil tank somewhere in the garden, and regular deliveries of oil.

-Electricity Unit Costs
+Electricity vs Gas Unit Costs

 The cost of gas and electricity is measured in kWh.
 According to UK Power, the average gas price per kWh in the UK is 3.8p, whereas the average electricity cost per kWh is 14.37p.